 Maintaining a lawn is expensive and time consuming.
 We spend countless hours fertilizing, watering, weeding and mowing our lawns and just as many hours complaining about how our neighbour’s lawn is greener.
 Lawns are overrated and unnecessary, especially if you don’t have kids or pets.
-They harm the environment with all the chemicals used to kill weeds.
-Gas mowers pollute the air.
-And last but not least, watering grass is waste of water, a valuable non-renewable resource.
+They harm the environment with all the chemicals used to kill weeds and the air pollution created by gas lawn mowers.
+As well, watering grass that no one ever uses is a waste of resources.

 On the other hand, replacing your lawn with wildflowers is a smart, economical and eco-friendly alternative.
-It requires no fertilizing, little water and maintenance.
+Wildflowers are easy to grow and very low maintenance.
+Once established, they don’t require any fertilizers or much watering.
 Plus, wildflowers provide food and shelter for butterflies, bees and birds.
 And it’s a lot more attractive than a green patch behind or in front of your house.

 Convinced that wildflowers are the answer to your lawn mowing woes?
 Here are some tips to get you started:

 - First you need to remove the existing grass, either with a shovel or sod cutter.
 Be sure to remove the roots.
-Or if you have the patience, you can wait for it to decompose by placing layers of mulch and newspapers on the grass until the grass dies.
+Or if you have the time and patience, you can wait for the grass to decompose by placing layers of mulch and newspapers on the grass until the grass dies.
 This will take a few months.